diejuse/proot_MaemoLeste_on_Android/README.md

 -      [[ -d "mkdir ~/.shortcuts" ]] || mkdir ~/.shortcuts > /dev/null 2>&1 ; echo $'((sleep 8; am start -n com.termux.x11/.MainActivity)&)\nbash /data/data/com.termux/files/home/prootMaemo.sh' > ~/.shortcuts/startMaemo.sh ; chmod +x ~/.shortcuts/startMaemo.sh
 3. Go to your home Android launcher, add a termux-widget and choose 'startMaemo.sh'.
 4. Now Maemo Leste is just another application on your Android with its icon.
 Ready to launch.
+5. You probably don't like the default icon that your Android launcher assigns to the widget.
+If you want to change the icon you will have to change to an Android launcher that allows it, such as Nova Launcher.
+You can download the Maemo Leste icon with this command (you will save the leste.png icon in /sdcard).
+-      wget -O /sdcard/leste.png "https://raw.githubusercontent.com/diejuse/proot_MaemoLeste_on_Android/main/leste.png"

 ### VERSION UPDATES.
 <a href='https://github.com/diejuse/proot_MaemoLeste_on_Android/blob/main/UPDATES.md'>Here</a>